 The iconic Tubular Bridge is one of the most spectacular sights in the Gobbins.
-Just ten metres above the swirling seas this bridge is exposed so you may end up getting a splash or two!
+Just ten metres above the swirling seas, this bridge is exposed, so you may end up getting a splash or two!

 The Man O’War is a sea stack that was formed from the cooling of molten lava.
 If you look at it closely, you will see that it slightly resembles a battleship.

 As you are exploring the rugged coastline, there are countless opportunities to spot some wildlife.
-Due to the high cliffs and hidden ledges, the Gobbins is a hotspot for different types of birds.
+Due to the high cliffs and hidden ledges, The Gobbins is a hotspot for different types of birds.

 Things to know – handy tips

 During the summer months, the Gobbins are extremely popular, so it is best to book well in advance.
-Tours can be booked out up to two weeks in advance, so be sure to plan accordingly!
+Tours can be fully booked up to two weeks in advance, so be sure to plan accordingly!

 Bags and personal belongings are not permitted on the walk.
-For safety reasons, your hands must be free at all time.
+For safety reasons, your hands must be free at all times.
 So, if you are bringing a camera, it must be hung around your neck.

 Lockers are provided free of charge in which you can safely store your personal belongings while on your adventure.

-As cliffs are known to bear the brunt of bad weather, it is best to dress accordingly.
+As cliffs are known to bear the brunt of bad weather, it is best to dress accordingly in outdoor clothing.
 Wear waterproof jackets along with some warm layers as the wind has a chilling factor.

-The tour is unsuitable for those under 1.2 metres (4 foot) and for those who have certain medical conditions.
+For example, heart conditions could be exacerbated by strenuous exercise.
 A reasonable level of fitness is required as part of the walk is extremely steep and can be quite strenuous.